Famous/famous-angular/docs/unstable/directive/ngClick/index.md

-This is a wrapped for tha default ngCick which allows you to specify custom behavior when an fa-surface is clicked. the wrapper is also design to be be used on touchscreen devices.
-It matches all the features supported by ngClick on including ngTouch module for all types of fa-surface.
+This is a wrapped for the default ngClick which allows you to specify custom behavior when an fa-surface is clicked. the wrapper is also designed to be be used on touchscreen devices.
+It matches all the features supported by ngClick, including ngTouch module for all types of fa-surface.

 If ngTouch is requried to add touch click capabilites in non F/A elements.
 Add ngTouch dependence before adding famous.angular otherwise this functionality will be lost.